XXX: Return of Xander Cage: Critical response

-On Rotten Tomatoes, the film has an approval rating of 45% based on 150 reviews, and an average rating of 4.9/10.
+On Rotten Tomatoes, the film has an approval rating of 46% based on 147 reviews, and an average rating of 4.9/10.
 The site's critical consensus reads, "xXx: Return of Xander Cage should satisfy fans of the first two installments, but its preponderance of set pieces can't quite make up for a tired storyline that fails to take the franchise – or action fans – anywhere new."
 On Metacritic, the film has a weighted average score 42 out of 100, based on 25 critics, indicating "mixed or average reviews".
 On CinemaScore, audiences gave the film an average grade of "A−" on an A+ to F scale.

 Andrew Lapin of Uproxx gave the film a negative review, saying: "There is an intellectual argument to be made in favor of the Fast & Furious franchise, which features diverse casts, operatic plotlines, and cartoon setpieces that often look like a child assembled them out of Hot Wheels sets. xXx is aiming for a much lower bar, striving only to be marketable, not inventive.
 The series is no longer interested in aping James Bond, lacking as it does a decent gadget or supervillain and often highlighting the sidekicks at the expense of Xander himself."
 Mick LaSalle of the San Francisco Chronicle praises Vin Diesel as an action hero and also praises Collette for her performance but says "the action becomes repetitive and tiresome".
 Leah Pickett of the Chicago Reader calls the film "only slightly less dumb and nonsensical than the previous films" and praises the action and stunt work from Diesel and Donnie Yen.

 Accolades

 Sequel

 In January 2017, in an interview with Variety, Diesel revealed that Paramount has already contacted him about returning for a fourth film.
 Director D. J. Caruso has confirmed the news on Twitter that all of the major cast would be back for the fourth installment of the franchise.
 Film producer Joe Roth told Variety, "In today's Hollywood, it requires strong partners to produce and finance such big-budget movies as the xXx series, and The H Collective is a welcome and exciting new company that we look forward to working with."
 On November 20, 2018, Deadline reported that both Jay Chou and Zoe Zhang were cast.
+In September 2023, it was reiterated that a fourth film was still in development, though production would not be able to start until Diesel completed his work on the upcoming eleventh Fast & Furious film.
+In 2024, an article by Deadline stated that the film has been stalled due to The H Collective's financial problems and litigation with the xXx franchise film rights.